Mitch Atkins: Sultanes de Monterrey

 Atkins played for the Sultanes de Monterrey of the Mexican Pacific League for the 2019-20 winter season.
 He later signed with their counterpart team in the Mexican Baseball League (LMB) for the 2020 season.
 Atkins did not play in a game in 2020 due to the cancellation of the Mexican League season because of the COVID-19 pandemic.

 High Point Rockers

 On May 6, 2021, Atkins signed with the High Point Rockers of the Atlantic League of Professional Baseball.

 Sultanes de Monterrey (second stint)

 On June 18, 2021, Atkins's contract was purchased by the Sultanes de Monterrey of the Mexican League.
 He was released on July 11, 2021.

 High Point Rockers (second stint)

 On August 1, 2021, Atkins re-signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+He made 8 total starts for the team, registering a 4.37 ERA with 30 strikeouts in 35.0 innings pitched.
 He became a free agent following the season.

-On August 11, 2022, Atkins resigned with the High Point Rockers.
+On August 11, 2022, Atkins re-signed with the High Point Rockers.
+In 6 starts for the team, he logged a 3–0 record and 4.91 ERA with 18 strikeouts across 25 2/3 innings of work.
+Atkins became a free agent again following the season.

+On July 14, 2023, Atkins once more re–signed with the Rockers.
+In 7 games (6 starts), he struggled to a 1–4 record and 8.13 ERA with 23 strikeouts across 27 2/3 innings pitched.

+On April 15, 2024, Atkins re–signed with High Point for a fourth consecutive year.
+However, he was released by the team prior to the season on April 23.